-Avalon Alliance is a group of ethical corporations founded with both a deep vision and practical solutions for achieving whole systems health and sustainability.
-We are in the process of obtaining 3rd party verification for the new Benefit Corp. designation in British Columbia.
+Avalon Alliance is a group of for-profit BC Benefit corporations founded with a deep vision, many public-oriented activities and practical solutions for achieving whole systems health and sustainability.
+We have a public benefit statement and provision in our legal articles in accordance with new British Columbia Benefit Company legislation.
 For many years, we have been part of a growing movement mobilizing private-public capital and business creativity towards building a better world.
 We are headquartered in Kelowna, BC Canada, developing local and international projects, comprehensive services and educational programs, at many different levels of scale and application.

-We are a non-sectarian, non-partisan organization with respect for the different cultures and social environments in which we operate.
+We are a non-sectarian, non-partisan organization with respect for the different religions, cultures and socio-economic environments in which we operate.
+Please note that we are not affiliated with the Avalon Alliance Church of Saskatchewan.
 Our holistic philosophy and innovative methods have been applied to all aspects of what we do, ranging from our circular economy focus, energy-generating building designs and eco-infrastructure systems, to our ethical market enterprises, pioneering natural therapies and lively educational events.